coralmocquot/mac/README.md

 </div>

-## 🥘 Why use it
+## 🥘 Why using it?

-There are A LOT of CV formats, and some of them are a nice try to define a universal CV format, but we think that **a CV should include not only what candidates are or know but also what they are interested in and what they want to become**.
+There are A LOT of CV formats, and some of them are a nice attempt to define a universal CV format, but we think that **a CV should include not only what candidates are or know, but also what they are interested in and what they want to become**.

-Like most open-source projects, the first use case was found in the company where the first contributors worked.
+Like most open-source projects, the first use case was found in a company where the first contributors worked.
 Manfred is committed to the idea that **every person should keep control over their personal and professional data**.
 This means that they should be able to export their data from any platform in a machine-readable format with **a Model Definition to process that data efficiently**.
 This is how the MAC was born.

 <div align="center">
   <img src='https://github.com/getmanfred/mac/blob/master/assets/readme/MAC_Structure.png?raw=true' width='600px'>